-For nine decades, the freight railroads have conducted collective bargaining negotiations on a national, multi-employer basis.
+For more than nine decades, the freight railroads have conducted collective bargaining negotiations on a national, multi-employer basis.
 National bargaining has been remarkably successful in reaching contract settlements without crippling labor strikes.
-In fact, over the past 45 years, there have been only nine days of service disruptions arising from national rail bargaining; the last one was in 1992.
+In fact, over the past 30 years, there have been only two days of service disruptions arising from national rail bargaining; the last one was in 1992.
 National bargaining has also resulted in an overall pay and benefits package for rail employees that is among the very best of all industrial jobs in the United States.

 Because freight railroads are vital to the national economy and security – accounting for more intercity freight volume than any other mode of transportation – Congress has not been hesitant to intervene in bargaining disputes in order to ensure continuous service.
 However, most bargaining rounds are settled with voluntary agreements.